greearb/lanforge-scripts/README.md

 ### Python Scripts ###

+When starting to use Python, please run the update_deps.py script located in py-scripts to install all necessary dependencies for this library.

 | Name | Purpose |
 |------|---------|
 | `lf_tos_test.py`                   | Python script to generate traffic at different QoS and report performance in a spreadsheet |